 There is certainly a host of emotions that come from losing a family member, especially if it was due to negligent actions of a business or individual.
 While you are mourning your loss, it is also important to gather as much evidence as possible for your claim, because the defendant in the case has likely already begun this process too.

 In most situations, a wrongful death case is handled on a contingency fee arrangement, which means it will cost you no money until your case has been settled.
-The attorneys at Blasingame, Burch, Garrard & Ashley, P.C. have over 30 years of experience handling wrongful death claims in Georgia.
+The attorneys at Blasingame, Burch, Garrard & Ashley, P.C. have nearly 40 years of experience handling wrongful death claims in Georgia.

-Contact us today for a consult and let us handle the stress during such a tragic time in your life.
+Contact us online or call (706) 354-4000 today for a free consultation and let us handle the stress during such a tragic time in your life.
 No one should have to grieve and deal with an insurance adjuster on their own.